Thomas-Yang/swCholesky_info_for_SC19/software/README.md

 ```

 ## run
-Download sparse positive definite matrices, which are of mtx format, to folder ../FloridaSparse/
+1. Download sparse positive definite matrices, which are of mtx format, to folder 'mtx_path'

-Some matrices may be too large to run on one node, because of limited main memory
+2. Some matrices may be too large to run on one node, because of limited main memory

-Generate metis permutation files using a x86 machine, to folder ../FloridaSparse/perm_x86/
+3. Generate metis permutation files using a x86 machine, to folder 'perm_path'

-Modify parameters in test.py,
+4. Modify parameters in test.py. mtx_path = 'mtx_path' && perm_x86_path = 'perm_path'
-       1) mtx_path = ../FloridaSparse/
-       2) perm_x86_path = ../FloridaSparse/perm_x86/

 ```bash
     python test.py